![]() |

 Hinged Thruster Configuration for Hovering Machines

-In the configuration shown in the pic below, the 1-sensor tracker uses a reversed sensor and a 20° x0.4 RTC steering hinge.
-And the hinged thruster uses a 40° x0.8 RTC steering hinge.
-The controller would be at minimum tracker angle since it uses a reversed sensor, so the initial thruster angle is set to the maximum 20° which is half of the range of the thruster hinge.
+In the picture below, the 1-sensor tracker uses a reversed sensor and on a 20° x0.4 RTC steering hinge, the hinged thruster is on a 40° x0.8 RTC steering hinge.

 Sensor Placement

 With trackers, the sensors are not detecting the ground right beneath them but all the way at the end of the sensor beams.
-When the sensors are placed intuitively at for corners pointing outward, there'll be a great blind spot under the machine.
+When the sensors are placed intuitively at for corners sprawling outwards, there'll be a great blind spot under the machine.
 The machine will get caught by the rough terrains.

-Using a crossed sensor placement can eliminate the blind spot underneath allows the machine to go through uneven surfaces, and even flip over edges like cockroaches.
+Using a crossed sensor placement can eliminate the blind spot underneath allows the machine to go through uneven surfaces and even flip over edges like a cockroach.

 1-Sensor & 3-Sensor Comparisons

 Earlier in the end of the first article of this series I explained that the dead zone of 2-sensor controllers can greatly impact the stability.
-The dead zone can be reduced easily by narrowing the angle difference between the two sensors, but then the tracker starts to oscillate and behaves exactly like a 1-sensor system.
+The dead zone can be reduced easily by narrowing the angle difference between the two sensors, but then the tracker starts to oscillate exactly like a 1-sensor system because the hinge moves past the dead zone before the sensor detects it.
 Therefore 2-sensor controllers are ruled out in this comparison.

 Active Angular Dampers & Gimbal Lock

 Active dampers are very effective in a low block count.
-When a machine needs to be dampened but there's little space inside for a effective gyro, active damper is a really good solution that offers greater damping power that can be tuned.
-Especially when it's a car that is longer in one dimension, i.e having greater angular inertia in one axis over another.
+When a machine needs to be dampened but there's little space inside for an effective gyro, active damper is a really good solution that offers greater damping power that can be tuned.
+Especially when it's a car that is longer rotating in one dimension, and it has greater angular inertia in one axis over another.
 Tweaking the reaction wheel speeds and tracker speeds will get you a perfectly dampened machine.

 |

 However the gimbal lock is present in active dampers.
 For hover cars, when the machine goes upside down, the tracker will have to rotate 180° to be back on track with the upright angle.
-This leads to the car rolling or pitching instability over a period of time, which is not ideal for hover cars that's designed to climb to the ceilings.
+This leads to rolling or pitching instability for the duration of time where the angle tracker is catching up, which is not ideal for hover cars that's designed to drive on walls and ceilings.

-There are no simple way to solve the issue, so I made a compromise in my ORC-43 Buan.
+There is no simple way to solve the issue*, so I made a compromise in my ORC-43 Buan.
 I installed an active damper only for pitch.
-Because the sensor coverage is bigger along the car's axis, the stability prevents the machine to go out of control.
-Also pitch is aligned with the car's moving direction, it is less likely to encounter a pitch gimbal lock.
+Because the sensor coverage is bigger fore-aft, the greater stability prevents the machine to go out of control.
+Also, pitch is aligned with the car's moving direction, it is less likely to encounter a pitch gimbal lock.

 On the other hand, roll gimbal lock will leads to greater problems.
-The machine will suddenly roll every time it does a loop.
-Plus the roll is less stable than pitch and people love to do loops.
-I decided to remove the active damper for roll.
+The machine will suddenly roll every time it does a loop, and roll is less stable than pitch.
+So I decided to remove the active damper for roll.

 When the hover car is not designed for 3-D maneuvers, it is safe to install active dampers for pitch, roll and yaw.